7 Debt Investment Options Which Give Decent Returns in India – 2023

 Returns: Moderate – high returns

-A debt mutual fund basically invests in a culmination of corporate bonds, government bonds and other debt securities.
+A debt mutual fund invests in corporate bonds, government bonds and other debt securities.
 Since this is a mutual fund, some portion may or may not be invested in equities and cash.
 However, the majority is invested in debt securities.

-The returns from debt funds are not very volatile, as compared to equity mutual funds and stocks, however, they can vary depending on the market.
+The returns from debt funds are relatively stable compared to equity mutual funds and stocks; however, they can vary depending on the market.

 3. Fixed Deposits